Pence to oppose 25th Amendment powers to remove Trump from office

 "This president should not hold office one day longer," Schumer said.

-"The quickest and most effective way -- it can be done today -- to remove this president from office would be for the Vice President to immediately invoke the 25th amendment.
+"The quickest and most effective way -- it can be done today -- to remove this president from office would be for the Vice President to immediately invoke the 25th Amendment.
 If the vice president and the cabinet refuse to stand up, Congress should reconvene to impeach the president."

 The White House and other administration staff began resigning Wednesday morning after Trump’s handling of the violent riot that forced lawmakers to hide in offices, shelter in secure locations, and bunker in the upper balcony of the House chamber after they became trapped inside.